geddy/model/README.md

 ### Finding a single item

 Use the `first` method to find a single item.
-You can pass it an id, or a set of query parameters.
+You can pass it an id, or a set of query parameters in the form of an object-literal.
 In the case of a query, it will return the first item that matches, according to whatever sort you've specified.

 ```javascript
 var user;